SECTION I: GENERAL RULES RELATING TO BLINDS

 7. The minimum requirements of a stationary bush blind are, a boat hide 12’x3′ and/or a box 3’x4′ and big enough to conceal at least one person, 4 poles separated by 12′ length 3′ wide.
 Minimum of 2 bushes each side and/or camouflage.
 The blind license must be displayed.

-8. Upon completion of the building of your blind, it is mandatory that you call the office of the Currituck Co.
+8. Upon completion of the building of your blind, it is mandatory that you e-mail the office of the Currituck Co.
 Game Commission at firstname.lastname@example.org. to give notice of completion as provided on the blind license.
 It is required that you include a picture of the completed blind with the e-mail giving notice of completion.
-If you fail to call the Currituck County Game Commission attorney, it will be presumed that the blind has not been built up to the minimum requirements.
-This presumption my be rebutted by evidence that the blind has been built up to the minimum standards.
+If you fail to- email notice of completion to the CCGC , it will be presumed that the blind has not been built up to the minimum standards of the CCGC.
+This presumption may be rebutted by evidence that the blind has been built up to the minimum standards.
 All stationary bush blinds must be built before Janurary 1st. of each hunting season.
 All notices of completion must be received by the CCGC on or before January 1 of each hunting season Blinds will be inspected randomly at the descretion of the CCGC.